MAKING A DIFFERENCE

 FUND – Funding cooking education and scholarships

 Yum-o! recognizes the wide variety of restaurant and foodservice industry opportunities for young people making career choices today.
-Yum-o! helps kids reach their food-related career goals by funding scholarships through our partnerships with the National Restaurant Association Educational Foundation.
+Yum-o! helps kids reach their food-related career goals by funding scholarships through our partnership with the National Restaurant Association Educational Foundation.

 Learn more about our efforts in each area.